 Swipe Up Feature and How It Helps Your Brand

-The famous swipe up feature on Instagram is by far the most exciting part of reaching 10k followers.
+The famous swipe up feature on Instagram is by far the most exciting part of reaching 10,000 followers for Instagram.
 As you may know, the swipe up feature was rolled out by Instagram a few years ago and is the option to include a link in your Instagram story.
 Your Instagram story viewers are able to swipe up on the story and visit the website link you added without ever leaving the app.

 This feature makes it easy for your followers to view what you are talking about without having to close the app and open a new app, without having to manually type anything, and without “losing” their place in watching stories.
 In other words, it’s super quick and convenient for your audience.